 - 2.4.1 There are still a number of concerns regarding differing interpretation of regulations and inconsistencies when dealing with our regular customers.
 Although many areas have been addressed at monthly technical meetings it is impossible to cover every eventuality concerning similar applications and whilst it will take a number of years to develop policy and understanding on each facet of the Regulations there are some actions we can take to minimise the impact on customers, in particular our regular agents. - 2.4.2 We will list the most valuable agents in each area and allocate them to key account holders (as suggested in the marketing strategy).
 Whilst they may not wish to participate in the LABC partner authority scheme similar principles can be applied by us as the 'contractor' to ensure a single point of contact for the architect. - 2.4.3 There are a number of issues around site meeting arrangements especially with regard to the cost of lost travelling time for surveyors journey times from Swale and Gravesham to the new office of around 30-45 minutes multiplying this by the number of surveyors clearly indicates an unacceptable cost to the Partnership. - 2.4.4 Better use of ICT to resolve remote working/home working will allow for a change in working practices so that area surveyors would only need to call into the office two or three times a week.
-Output on site inspection would increase, the customer would see an even better service and savings estimated at around £30k in unproductive time could be made by the Partnership.
+Output on site inspection would increase, the customer would see an even better service as surveyors would be able to carry out a greater number of inspections and not lose productive time in travelling.